SurajitChowbey/NetCDFProcessor/README.md

 b.
 Min, Max, Average, Median values of the heights of all points within the radius

 c.
 Weighted average of the Altitude value of the points within the radius.
-Weight the closest points at 100% and furthest points at 50% with a linear distribution
+Weight the closest points at 100%(user input) and furthest points at 50%(user input) with a linear distribution